 This course is an introduction to musical forms, styles, and structures focusing on perceptive listening to masterpieces from selected historical periods and musical genres.
 Mode of delivery: face-to-face, web-based.
 3 lecture hours.
-Fall and Spring semester.

 NSG 101 Introduction to Professional Nursing Concepts (5 cr)